donatigiacomo91/Autocomplete/README.md

 ####Issue:

-- Use of object and pointer insted of use of fixed size array to store the tree.
+- Use of object and pointer insted of use of fixed size array to store the tree. (hard to fix)
-- Construction algorithm build the tree then compress it, insted of build a compressed tree.
+- Construction algorithm build the tree then compress it, insted of build a compressed tree. (hard to fix)
-- Compress function compress only unitary path to leaf and not inner unitary path.
+- Compress function compress only unitary path to leaf and not inner unitary path. (medium/easy to fix)

 ####Possible Improvement: